j9t/little-books/manuscript/html-css-frameworks.md

 ### Logistics

 Our journey, now that we diligently worked through everything relevant to frameworks, is soon over.
-A bonus aspect concerns logistics.
-We have covered a few pieces that can be considered logistics:
+Here’s a bonus that concerns logistics.
+We have covered a few things to be regarded as such:

 * Coding guidelines
 * Quality-control tools